VinuSion/SparkWatch-Movies/README.md

 ![sparkwatch](/public/sparkwatch_cover_img.png)

 Sparkwatch Movies brings together a love for unlocking creative potential with top-notch JavaScript tools like React, Redux, Material UI, and more, making it a hub for industry-leading innovation.
+Using the free and open-source api from https://www.themoviedb.org/

 Features include:
 * user authentication,